 Who Should Apply

 Every Spring semester, a select group of advanced digital media students are chosen from high schools throughout Poway Unified.
 These students should have completed the digital media or broadcast journalism pathway at their school.
 We are looking for students who are passionate about telling stories and creating professional videos to represent PUSD.
-You will get access to mentors, field trips, district and community leaders, and top-of-the-line equipment used by industry professionals (i.e. drones, RED cameras, etc.).
+You will get access to mentors, field trips, district and community leaders, and top-of-the-line equipment used by industry professionals (i.e. drones, Sony F55, RED cameras, etc.).
 You will also hone career-ready skills such as project management, meeting deadlines, collaboration, and of course shooting and editing.
 Whenever possible, we prefer that the student have an off roll at the end of their school day because we do meet 2-3 times a week at Rancho Bernardo (or off site at different shoot locations) usually towards the end of the school day or after school.
 We will work with your counselor on scheduling if you are accepted into the internship.
 To apply, fill out this application and email it to Christine Paik at firstname.lastname@example.org.
-The deadline to apply for the 2018-19 school year is April 6, 2018, however some exceptions will be made on a case by case basis.
+The deadline to apply for the 2019-20 school year is April 30, 2019, however some exceptions will be made on a case by case basis.